nagasudhirpulla/taming_python/blog/skills/flask_iis.md

 * The data flow to the flask application can be as shown below
 * The flask application can be a windows background service or a normal process running in command prompt.
 See [this post](https://nagasudhir.blogspot.com/2022/09/run-python-flask-server-as-windows.html) to understand how to run a flask application as a windows background service
 ![flask_IIS_reverse_proxy_arch.png](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/flask_IIS_reverse_proxy_arch.png)
+## Example Flask server
+* Let us create a simple flask server for this example
+*

 ### Step 1 - Installing the url-rewrite and ARR modules in IIS
 * url-rewrite module of IIS can be downloaded and installed from from https://www.iis.net/downloads/microsoft/url-rewrite .
 Web platform installer in IIS can also be used to install url-rewrite module in IIS
 * ARR (Application Request Routing) module can be downloaded and installed in IIS from https://www.iis.net/downloads/microsoft/application-request-routing .
 Web platform installer in IIS can also be used to install ARR module in IIS